Our Philosophy

 Keely O’Keefe, MS, RD

-Registered Dietitian
+SENIOR Dietitian

 Keely is a Registered Dietitian who completed her undergraduate and graduate nutrition coursework at Virginia Tech.
 After graduation, she completed her Dietetic Internship at the University of New Hampshire.
-Keely loves the outdoors and wanted to explore the west coast, so she moved to Redding, CA in 2019 and worked as a clinical dietitian at Mercy Medical Center Redding, a level II trauma center.
+Keely loves the outdoors and wanted to explore the west coast, so she moved to Redding, CA in 2019 and worked as a clinical dietitian at Mercy Medical Center Redding, a Level II trauma center.
 Keely loved gaining clinical nutrition knowledge, being a vital member of an interdisciplinary team, and working with a variety of complex patients in both the inpatient and outpatient setting through this position.

 After three years of hospital work, Keely wanted to take her career in a new direction.
 Her own recovery from disordered eating in her childhood, teenage years, and early adult life was a big motivator to start working in the field of eating disorders.
 Keely is passionate about helping people recover from their own eating disorders with compassion, empathy, and a bit of humor.